Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 Always use a space between the keyword and the parenthesis.
 For example: `if (condition)`

 Avoid empty loops where it is possible.
-If one must be declared, use this
+If one must be declared, use this format:
-format:
 `while (condition) {}`

 Prefer `while` or `for` over `do {} while` statements, but should you use a `do {} while` statement, the condition should be on the same line as the closing bracket.

+When declaring loops, avoid `continue` as much as possible.

 The only exception here is `sizeof`, which must _not_ use a space between keyword and parenthesis.

 goto
 ----
 `goto` may only be used if the code cannot be broken out into a function call in a nice manner.
 Such an example is in order to break out of a really complex loop etc.
 A `goto` must never leave the boundary of the function it's declared in.
+A `goto` must also always move execution downwards in the source file.

 Comments
 --------
-Always use `/* */`, and unless the comment has to exist mid-line the comments shall have this format:
+Always use `/* */`, and unless the comment has to exist mid-line, the comments shall have this format:
 ```
 /*
  * A comment
  * and another line
  */
 ```
 Sign comments that explain complicated code and/or steps that seem unnecessary/weird, and when signing, do so with your GitHub nickname.
 We know about git blame, but it's even easier to track things this way.
 Example of a final line signing:
 ```
  * -- Warepire